RVU Pulse — FAQ

 Where does the benchmark data come from?

-Benchmark data is compiled from multiple publicly available sources: MGMA DataDive summary reports, Doximity Physician Compensation Reports, Medscape Physician Compensation Reports, and AMGA survey press releases.
-We cross-reference these sources to establish reliable percentile ranges for each specialty.
-No raw MGMA DataDive access is required — all figures come from published summaries.
+Benchmark data is compiled from publicly available sources: MGMA DataDive summary reports, Doximity and Medscape Physician Compensation Reports, and AMGA survey data.
+We cross-reference these to establish reliable percentile ranges.
+No raw MGMA DataDive access is required.

 What is GPCI and how does locality adjustment work?